Risks associated with Bipolar

 SUMMARY

 If bipolar goes unaddressed, it can cause significant damage to a person's mental and physical health.
+Providing support for someone with bipolar can save a person's life from irreversible damage, as well as helping reassure them that there is still hope.

 Share by: